skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - corona masks
 - masks to prevent corona
 - masks to prevent corona virus
+-tell me something about the masks

 ## intent:precautionarymeasuresatwork
+- preventions
+- preventions at work
+- preventions at office
+- precautions
 - precautions at work
 - precautions at office
 - precautionary measures at work